Ankit-KK/GenAi-For-Building-Machine_Learning_Models/README.md

-# Automated Machine Learning Script Generation Using LLaMA 3.1 8B Instruct
+# MLAutoGen: Automated Machine Learning Script Generation Using LLaMA 3.1 8B Instruct

 ## Overview

-This project leverages the LLaMA 3.1 8B Instruct model to automate the generation of Python scripts for comprehensive machine learning tasks.
+MLAutoGen leverages the LLaMA 3.1 8B Instruct model to automate the generation of Python scripts for comprehensive machine learning tasks.
 The script covers detailed exploratory data analysis (EDA), meticulous data preprocessing, thorough feature selection, comprehensive model selection, rigorous model training and evaluation, and in-depth model comparison and selection.
 The generated script is structured, modular, and easy to follow, with detailed explanations, visualizations, additional guidelines for error handling, and reproducibility.

 ## Features